-Note that for the integral in Section~\ref{Sec:Ell2} we have to replace $n_{k}\rightarrow n_{k}^2/(n_{k}^2-1)$.
-For lightlike geodesics with turning points at $r_{\mathrm{min}}=r_{1}$ and $r_{\mathrm{max}}=r_{2}$ we always chose the coordinate transformations Eq.~(\ref{eq:Sub4}) and Eq.~(\ref{eq:Sub5}) such that Legendre's elliptic integral of third kind does not diverge.
+Note that for the integral in Sec.~\ref{Sec:Ell2} we have to replace $n_{k}\rightarrow n_{k}^2/(n_{k}^2-1)$.
+For lightlike geodesics with turning points at $r_{\mathrm{min}}=r_{1}$ and $r_{\mathrm{max}}=r_{2}$ we always chose the coordinate transformations Eq.~(\ref{eq:Sub4}) and Eq.~(\ref{eq:Sub5}) such that Legendre's elliptic integral of the third kind does not diverge.
 Therefore, in these two cases we can use Eq.~(\ref{eq:MLint}) directly.

-\section{Elliptic Functions}
+\section{ELLIPTIC FUNCTIONS}

-In this appendix we demonstrate how to solve the differential equation associated with the equation of motion for $r$ given by Eq.~(\ref{eq:EoMr}) for Case 2, Case 4 and Case 6 in Section~\ref{Sec:Solr} using Jacobi's elliptic functions.
+In this appendix we demonstrate how to solve the differential equation associated with the equation of motion for $r$ given by Eq.~(\ref{eq:EoMr}) for case 2, case 4 and case 6 in Sec.~\ref{Sec:Solr} using Jacobi's elliptic functions.
 Before we turn to explicitly solving the differential equation we will give a brief introduction to Jacobi's elliptic functions and their properties.
 For a thorough introduction we refer the interested reader to the book of Hancock \cite{Hancock1917}. \\ The theory of elliptic functions after Jacobi defines three elementary elliptic functions.
 These are Jacobi's $\mathrm{sn}$, $\mathrm{cn}$ and $\mathrm{dn}$ functions.
 Starting from the sine and the cosine they are defined by

 where for now $\lambda$ is an arbitrary independent variable, $k$ is the square of the elliptic modulus and $\chi=\mathrm{am}\lambda$ is called the amplitude of $\lambda$.
 In addition one can also define six associated elliptic functions.
 In this paper we only need one, Jacobi's elliptic $\mathrm{sc}$ function.
 It is defined by